Race and appearance of Jesus: Old Testament

-The New Testament
+New Testament

-In the Gospels
+In the gospels

 The New Testament includes no descriptions of Jesus's appearance before his death, and the gospel narratives are generally indifferent to people's racial appearance or features.

-The synoptic gospels include the account of the transfiguration of Jesus, during which he was glorified with "His face shining as the sun", but this appearance is considered to refer to Jesus in majestic, transfigured form.
+The synoptic gospels include the account of the transfiguration of Jesus, during which he was glorified with "His face shining as the sun", but this appearance is considered to refer to Jesus in majestic and transfigured form.

 Book of Revelation

-The Book of Revelation includes John's vision of the Son of Man:
+The Book of Revelation (Rev 1:14-15) includes John's vision of the Son of Man: